mikiisz/Handy-Browser/README.md

 * [Contact](#contact)

 ## General info
-Handy Browser is a small tool that help users to operate Internet Browsers with thairs hands.
+Handy Browser is a small tool that help users to operate Internet Browsers with thairs hands.<br>
-Progeram was designed by Michał Szkarłat and Dominik Mondzik.
+Progeram was designed by Michał Szkarłat and Dominik Mondzik.<br>
-The orgin of this project was to complete and pass the python course.
+The orgin of this project was to complete and pass the python course.<br>
-Feel free to use and edit the code.
+Feel free to use and edit the code.<br>
 The way you can reach us is described in the 'contact' section.

 ## Getting started